-Compared to the rest of the New York City market, the Long Island City submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the New York City market, the Long Island City region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-Even though the median size is 8,000 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this area are approximately 2 stories.
-Most buildings in this region were built in 1930 and are Class B.
+Even though the median size is 5,000 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area are around 2 stories.
+Most buildings in this market were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Agriculture is the dominant industry in this market.
 Commute by motorcycle is the most popular way to get to work amongst Long Island City occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.